Denis La Fontaine: Early life and education

 Born in Madras, Denis Anthony La Fontaine was the son of Major Je La Fontaine of the Indian Army Medical Corps.
 His family boasted a lineage of Army service.
-Both his grandfathers served with the Indian Army as officers.
+Both his grandfathers were Indian Army officers.
 La Fontaine studied at St. Anthony's High School at Lahore and at St. George's College at Musoorie.

 Air force career

 La Fontaine enrolled into the Indian Air Force in October 1947.
-He did his training on the Tigermoth aircraft, moving on to Harvards, Supermarine Spitfires and the Hawker Tempest aircraft.
+He did his flight training on the Tigermoth, moving on to the Harvard, Supermarine Spitfire and Hawker Tempest.
 La Fontaine was commissioned into the flying branch at Ambala in April 1950.

-La Fontaine's first posting was to the No.7 Battle Axes Squadron flying the Tempests aircraft.
-When No.7 converted to De Havilland Vampires in 1951, La Fontaine was one of the first pilots in the Indian Air Force to undergo training in flying the jets, which were the first jet fighters operated by any country in Asia.
+La Fontaine's first posting was to the No. 7 Squadron, flying the Tempest.
+When No. 7 converted to De Havilland Vampires in 1951, La Fontaine was one of the first pilots in the Indian Air Force to undergo training in flying the jets, which were the first jet fighters operated by any country in Asia.
 Soon after, he was selected to undergo the All Purpose Instructors Course.
-Over the next three years, La Fontaine spent his career imparting beginner, intermediate and operational instructions in flying in a variety of aircraft, including the Tigermoth aircraft, Harvards, Spitfires and De Havilland Vampires.
+Over the next three years, La Fontaine spent his career imparting beginner, intermediate and operational instructions in flying in a variety of aircraft, including the Tigermoth, Harvard, Spitfire and De Havilland Vampire.